TeamPiped/documentation/content/docs/api-documentation/index.md

 ## API Servers

-A list of public instances can be found at https://github.com/TeamPiped/Piped/wiki/Instances
+A list of public instances can be found [here](/docs/public-instances/).

 To keep up-to date with the instances list, you are expected to dynamically parse it.